The Art of Storytelling

 Storytelling predates written communication.
 Stories have been shared in every culture that exists.

 Whether instilling moral values, recounting ancestral heritage or passing down culture through the generations, the entire fabric of our lives and existence of humanity is simply series of stories intricately woven together.
-Storytelling is a key component of our curriculum here at Experience Institute, and I've learned a lot about it this year.
+It’s a key component of the curriculum at Experience Institute, and I’ve learned a lot about the art of storytelling this year.

 Sandee Kastrul, our storytelling facilitator, told me I was a talented storyteller during our first Meetup in September.
 I was a bit surprised by this compliment.
 I’ve spent most of my life with a severe stutter and never considered myself an adept storyteller.
 To receive such high praise from a master storyteller like Sandee didn’t make sense to me.
 How could I, of all people be good at storytelling?